 Yes son, it’s nearly ready to snow.
 And good golly, I could have burst my travel trailer plumbing system due to freezing!
 I had forgotten to drain the the water lines and no one needs pipes to freeze and burst.

 The typical way to winterize a travel trailer is to pour rv antifreeze down all the lines.
 However once spring arrives, the drinking water pipes require thorough rinsing before you can drink from the rv again.
 I’ve never loved this thought.

-So I have a special way to winterize an rv that leaves your entire water system drinking lines totally chemical-free!
+So I have a special way for rv winterizing for those in freezing climates like mine, that leaves your entire water system drinking lines totally chemical-free!

 Here is how to winterize a travel trailer by blowing out the lines with compressed air, alleviating the need for gallons of antifreeze through your drinking lines!

 This post contains some Amazon affiliate links in which I earn a small percentage from qualifying purchases through these links, at no extra cost to you.
 Thank-you for helping to support my blog!

 RV winterizing travel trailer by blowing air through the water lines

 Rv wintering supplies:

 Insulated rubber boots (you’ll thank me later)

 Tools to remove RV caps where needed.